 Hopefully, these tips might help you reduce sulfur burps.
 Let us now look at when to seek medical assistance if you have sulfur burps.

 Sulfur burps generally subside by themselves and are nothing to be worried about.
 However, if they persist, they could be a sign of underlying medical conditions like IBS.
 Studies suggest that belching is frequent in people diagnosed with IBS (16).

 In some cases, sulfur burps may also be related to acid reflux and indigestion (17).
-For such cases, your doctor may prescribe antacid tablets or syrups that can help relieve this condition.
+For such cases, you may need medical treatment.
+Your doctor may prescribe antacid tablets or syrups that can help relieve this condition.
 Despite taking antacids, sulfur burps continue to prevail, then further diagnosis might be required.

 In conclusion, sulfur burps are regular burps but with a foul-smelling odor like rotten eggs.
-Sulfur burps can be caused by smoking, drinking alcohol, or eating too fast, and many other reasons.
-Home remedies like drinking herbal teas, eating manuka honey, or baking soda may be able to help prevent foul-smelling burps.
+Sulfur burps can be caused by smoking, drinking alcohol, eating too fast, and many other reasons.
+Some home remedies for sulfur burps include drinking herbal teas, eating manuka honey, or baking soda, and more.
 Sulfur burps generally subside by themselves or after making dietary changes.
 However, they may be a sign of medical conditions like IBS.

 Frequently Asked Questions

 Antacids like Tums may help with sulfur burps.
 But consult your doctor before taking it.